What to Buy (and Avoid Buying) in September

 Once again, we're heading into the home stretch; the big shopping days are going to be here in no time.
 Black Friday, Holidays, New Year, it's all just around the corner.
 But for many of us, there are still a few great months of sunshine.
 And whatever the weather, there are always great bargains to grab, if you know what you're looking for.
 Here's the list for September.

 First, What to Buy…

-A quick stroll through any major retailer will soon show you how serious they are about dumping lawn and garden products.
-They are slashing prices across the board, from tools, lawn mowers, and hoses to plants, shrubs, and trees.
-The last few months before your first frost are also a good time to plant certain landscaping bushes and plants, so take advantage of those deals now.
+Along with patio, the other great outdoor pursuit is going on sale — gardening.
+A quick stroll through any major retailer will soon show you much they want to dump lawn and garden products.
+Prices are being slashed across the board, including tools, lawn mowers, hoses, plants, shrubs, and trees.
+The last few months before your first frost are also a good time to plant certain landscaping bushes and plants, so grab those deals now.

 They're way out of fashion now.
 Meaning, most people are wearing them, but not really planning to buy any more.
 Why bother?
 Well, summer will be here again next year, and unless you absolutely have to have the latest high-street fashions, this is a good time to stock up.
 Get them now, seal them in vacuum bags, and they'll be ready for 2014.
 Also look for swimsuits, summer hats, shorts, flip flops, sandals, and even sunscreen deals.

 There are four months left in 2014, but the dealerships are already looking to push the 2015 models on you.
 These are great cars, they're just not the latest models, but the dealership knows it will have a hard time shifting old stock.
 A lot of people want the latest, greatest cars.
 Don't be one of them.
 If you want a new motor, now is the time to start shopping.
 Expect to see some great 0% financing deals, as well as 10%-20% off incentives, and extra cash back offers.